rockettheme/docs/Docs/magento/basic/attributes.md

 These attributes, when bundled together in an **Attribute Set** can easily be assigned to a product during its creation.
 Instead of individually assigning these attributes to each product, you can assign a single set.

-To start creating an Attribute Set, you'll need to navigate to **Admin Panel -> Catalog -> Attributes -> Manage Attribute Sets** and select **Add New Attribute Set** from the upper-right area of the **Attribute Set** management page.
+To start creating an Attribute Set, you will need to navigate to **Admin Panel -> Catalog -> Attributes -> Manage Attribute Sets** and select **Add New Attribute Set** from the upper-right area of the **Attribute Set** management page.

 ![][attributes6]

 The resulting page will allow you to name your attribute, as well as choose an existing set to base this new set on.
 The **Name** of your attribute set should be one you can easily recognize and assign to a specific type of product.
 For example, if these attributes apply to cameras, you could name the set `Cameras`.
 This name is used internally, so it won't appear anywhere on the frontend.

-If this is your first Attribute Set, you'll want to select **Default** under **Based On**.
+If this is your first Attribute Set, you will want to select **Default** under **Based On**.
 If you have existing Attribute Sets already set up, you can choose one of them and modify it in your new set.
 This step is intended to save you time.

 Once you are done on this page, select **Save Attribute Set**.

 ![][attributes7]

 The next page is where you assign attributes to the set.
 The right column, titled **Unassigned Attributes** includes any attributes that have not yet been assigned to a set.
-You'll also find different groups under the **Groups** column.
+You will also find different groups under the **Groups** column.
 These groups are used to apply sorting rules and display options on the frontend, as well as to create tabs within the product page.

 Select **Add New** under the **Groups** column to create a new group.
 It is useful to name the group in a way that matches the type of product you are applying it to.
 For example, camera-specific attributes could be added to the **Cameras** group within your new set.